holepunchto/pear-docs/building-blocks/hyperdht.md

 Any passed options are forwarded to dht-rpc.

-> When announcing, send a signed proof to peers that user own the key pair and wish to announce under the specific topic.
-Optionally, also provide up to 3 nodes, indicating which DHT nodes can relay messages to you - this speeds up connects later on for other users.
+> When announcing, send a signed proof to peers that user owns the key pair and wish to announce under the specific topic.
+Optionally, also provide up to three nodes indicating the DHT nodes can relay messages to the user - this speeds up connects later on for other users.
 >
 > Creating a server using `dht.createServer` automatically announces itself periodically on the key pair it is listening on.
 When announcing the server under a specific topic, user can access the nodes it is close to using `server.nodes`.